noaLeshem2/ChuckBot/README.md

-Certainly!
-Here's an extended version of your README with the added section about running the bot as functions or as a class:

 # ChuckBot - Telegram Bot for Chuck Norris Jokes

 ## Overview

-ChuckBot is a Telegram bot that tells 101 different Chuck Norris jokes in any language set by the user using the command 'set language'.
+ChuckBot is a Telegram bot that tells 101 different Chuck Norris jokes in any language set by the user using the command 'set language [your language]'.
 The bot scrapes Chuck Norris jokes in real-time and translates them into the user's preferred language.

 ## Setup